Leaflet: Information for the user

 If you take more Casenglicol than you should

-If you forgot to take Casenglicol
+If you forget to take Casenglicol

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medications, this medication may produce adverse effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone experiences them.

-Theseadverse effects include:
+These side effects include:

 Frequent (may affect up to 1 in 10 people)

-Rare (may affect up to 1 in 100 people)
+Uncommon (may affect up to 1 in 100 people)

 These adverse reactions are transient and resolve quickly.

-Unknown frequency (cannot be estimated from available data)
+Frequency not known (cannot be estimated from available data)

 These adverse reactions are caused by allergic reactions.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not store at a temperature above 30°C
+Do not store above 30°C

 Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or trash.
-Dispose of the packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and unused medications at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and unused medications.
+This will help protect the environment.

-Per 1g | Over 17.6 g | Over 70.5 g | |
+Per 1g | Per 17.6g sachet | Per 70.5g sachet | |

-Active principles: | |||
+Active substances: | |||

 Macrogol 4000 | 849.8 mg | 14.97 g | 59.90 g |

-Sodium anhydrous sulfate | 79.5 mg | 1.40 g | 5.60 g |
+Sodium sulfate anhydrous | 79.5 mg | 1.40 g | 5.60 g |

 Sodium hydrogen carbonate (Sodium bicarbonate) | 23.8 mg | 0.42 g | 1.68 g |